gattock/Fortran-F-90/README.md

 The interruption can be made conditional on the convergence in many ways.
 Here for simplicity (and inexperience at that time,in 2020) was just asked to go on for a constant number of cycles.

 2- Linear system of n x m equations and unknown.
 Matrix A of size (n x m ; n x m +1 ) is gauss reduced

+Plotting is done always by python script (yes, in a sloppy way, i know).
+In other following codes I did use NCview to plot chromatically functions like z=f(x,y,t)